Dictionary » Positive Words » Overflowing – Meaning, Definition, Synonyms and Antonyms

 • The basket was overflowing with freshly picked apples.

-• He was overflowing with gratitude for the kindness shown to him.
+• He felt overflowing with gratitude for the help he received.

 Overflowing Synonyms